MicrosoftDocs/memdocs/sccm/desktop-analytics/about-deployment-plans.md

 - Decide how to fix issues with apps based on recommendations from Desktop Analytics

 By default, Desktop Analytics refreshes deployment plan data daily.
-Any changes you make within a deployment plan, such as assigning importance to an app, or choosing a device to include in a pilot will can take up to 24 hours to process.
-To expedite this process, you have the ability to request an on-demand data refresh.
-For more information, see [Desktop Analytics FAQ](https://docs.microsoft.com/en-us/sccm/desktop-analytics/faq).
+Any changes you make within a deployment plan, such as assigning importance to an app or choosing a device to include in a pilot, takes up to 24 hours to process.
+To expedite this process, request an on-demand data refresh.
+For more information, see [Desktop Analytics FAQ](/sccm/desktop-analytics/faq#can-i-reduce-the-amount-of-time-it-takes-for-data-to-refresh-in-my-desktop-analytics-portal).

 After connecting Desktop Analytics to Configuration Manager, select your collections in the deployment plans.
 This integration then lets you deploy Windows to a collection based on the Desktop Analytics data.